 TripAdvisor Reviews – Pareto Charts and Affinity Diagrams

 Online reviews can be a great tool for a company to understand some of its strengths and weaknesses.
-In order to get an in depth look into the social sentiment and perception of the firm’s service, a tool was re-engineered to scrape the last 367 English and Spanish reviews available on TripAdvisor.com under the VivaColombia’s user review page.
+In order to get an in-depth look into the social sentiment and perception of the firm’s service, a tool was re-engineered to scrape the last 367 English and Spanish reviews available on TripAdvisor.com under the VivaColombia’s user review page.
 The sentiment split for the reviews were: 47% Negative Review (1-2 TripAdvisor Score), 18% Neutral Reviews (3 TripAdvisor Score), and 35% Positive Reviews (4-5 TripAdvisor Score).
-The date range for this analysis is between August 3, 2016 through March 6, 2018.
-Unfortunately, the negative sentiment in the company’s reviews have been trending upwards in the past two years.
+The date range for this analysis is between August 3, 2016, through March 6, 2018.
+Unfortunately, the negative sentiment in the company’s reviews has been trending upwards in the past two years.

-The intention for this exercise is to gain some insights into VivaColombia’s continued efforts to consolidate services in order to increase customer satisfaction and to lay the ground work for areas that will be further assessed for quality and process improvement.
-This will be done by first categorizing all positive reviews to understand the airlines areas of strengths.
+The intention of this exercise is to gain some insights into VivaColombia’s continued efforts to consolidate services in order to increase customer satisfaction and to lay the groundwork for areas that will be further assessed for quality and process improvement.
+This will be done by first categorizing all positive reviews to understand the airline’s areas of strengths.
 Then this will also be done for the negative reviews to identify the biggest weakness that customers see in the airline.
 Once the weakest category is identified, an affinity diagram will be produced to determine categories for a final Pareto Chart.
 The final focus on analyzing the weakest category will be to make some recommendations for potential improvements.